AubinMahe/dcrud/README.md

    - `util` : debugging, performances probes, system calls checking, errors reporting and logging, *doesn't exists in Java and C++*.
 - Java implementation is pure, without any kind of JNI
 - C++ implementation depends on C implementation because it uses `os` and `io` modules

+# Embeddability #

+DCRUD, in C is compilable with -DSTATIC_ALLOCATION which forbid malloc usage.
+Allocations are made from pools, which are preallocated.
+All pool's sizes are defined in a single file, one per package.

 ## Implementation of inheritance in C language ##